 Project overview: Planning, materials and tools

 Nothing packs more style per square inch than mosaic tile.
-So if your kitchen's got the blahs, give it a quick infusion of pizzazz with a tile backsplash.
-Because the small tiles are mounted on 12 x 12-in. sheets, installation is fast.
+So if your kitchen’s got the blahs, give it a quick infusion of pizzazz with a tile backsplash.
+Because the small tiles are mounted on 12 x 12-in. sheets, installation of a tiled backsplash is fast.
 You can install the tile on Saturday and then grout it on Sunday.

 Professionals charge about $20 per sq. ft. for installing the tile (plus materials), so you’ll save $20 for every sheet you install yourself.
 The sheets cost $8 to more than $20 each at home centers and tile stores.

-The total cost for our backsplash was about $200.
+The total cost for our tiled backsplash was about $200.
 Our sheets cost $10 apiece plus adhesive and grout.
-For an 8-ft. backsplash, you could save about $45 by using a less expensive tile.
+For an 8-ft. tiled backsplash, you could save about $45 by using a less expensive tile.
 We chose slate tiles, which sometimes crumble when you cut them.
-Other types of mosaic tile, especially ceramic tiles, are easier to cut.
+Other types of mosaic tiling, especially ceramic tiles, are easier to cut.